mojaloop/mojaloop-specification/API Definition v1.0.md

 This document:

-- Defines an asynchronous REST binding of the logical API introduced in *Generic Transaction Patterns*.
+- Defines an asynchronous REST binding of the logical API introduced in _Generic Transaction Patterns_.
-- Adds to and builds on the information provided in *Open API for FSP Interoperability Specification.* The contents of the Specification are listed in Section [2.1.](#21-open-api-for-fsp-interoperability-specification)
+- Adds to and builds on the information provided in _Open API for FSP Interoperability Specification_.
+The contents of the Specification are listed in Section [2.1.](#21-open-api-for-fsp-interoperability-specification)

 ### 2.1 Open API for FSP Interoperability Specification